Castlegregory GAA

-Castlegregory are a Gaelic Athletic Association club based in the parish of Castlegregory in Kerry, Ireland.
+Castlegregory are a Gaelic Athletic Association club based in the parish of Castlegregory in County Kerry, Ireland.
 This is a Gaelic football only club, with no hurling played.
 The club is a member of the West Kerry division of Kerry GAA.
-They play their home games in the newly renovated surrounds of Pairc An Caislean located just outside the parish's main village of the same name.
+They play their home games at Pairc An Caislean located just outside the parish's main village of the same name.

-The club fields teams at all age groups from U10 through to Senior and has an excellent record at underage level with regular representation on county teams from U16 - U21.
+The club fields teams at all age groups from U10 through to senior and has had regular representation on county teams from U16 to U21.

 History

 Football was played in Castlegregory long before the GAA was founded in 1884.

 The game of Caid was played in the parish of Castlegregory long before, and even after, the foundation of the GAA in Thurles in 1884.
-Caid itself seems to have been a combination of rough and tumble football and cross country running - the contestants being teams from neighbouring parishes.
+Caid itself seems to have been a combination of football and cross country running - the contestants being teams from neighbouring parishes.

-One such game took place between Castle and Cloghane in 1886 at Dowling's Big Field in Stradbally with both sides claiming victory.
-A replay finally took place 2 years later with Cloghane winning.
-A local balladeer recalled the game in a song called "The Kickers of Lios na Caol Bhuidhe" which contains the immortal line: " ..they'd kick all before them from here to Tralee" Another line recounts events when the game became a little too robust: "The referee, with his whistle, was up on top a tree".!!!
+One such game took place near Stradbally in 1866, between teams representing Castle and Cloghane, with both sides claiming victory.
+A replay took place 2 years later with Cloghane winning.
+A local balladeer recalled the game in a song called "The Kickers of Lios na Caol Bhuidhe" which contains the line: "..they'd kick all before them from here to Tralee".
+Another line recounts events when the game became a little too robust: "The referee, with his whistle, was up on top a tree".

-The first official GAA club of the parish was known as Castlegregory Allen - in memory of William Allen, one of the Manchester Martyrs Allen, Larkin and O'Brien.
+The first official GAA club of the parish was known as Castlegregory Allen - in memory of William Allen, one of the Manchester Martyrs.
 The club took part in the first Kerry County Championship played in 1889 in which they met a team called Ó Breannan.
 After two draws, the second replay was played in Castle on 10 April, but the game was abandoned after O'Breannan refused to continue when Castle scored a disputed goal.
-However, as you would, both teams retired to a local hostelry and had a night of singing and dancing.
+However, both teams subsequently retired to a local hostelry and had a night of singing and dancing.